magneticio/vamp2setup/README.md

 **Keep in mind that the weights should always add up to 100, otherwise the configuration will not be applied.**

-Checking the Gateway status through `kubectl` is a bit harder than it was with the previous configuration steps.
-Whilst a Gateway is a single entity in Lamia, depending on the routing conditions, it can correspond to multiple Istio Route Rules.

-You can retrieve route rules using `kubectl` by running the following command:
+You can also retrieve the virtual service using `kubectl` by running the following command:
 ````
-kubectl get routerule -n=vamp-tutorial
+kubectl get virtualservice vamp-tutorial-virtual-service -n vamp-tutorial
 ````

-This will list all the route rules in the namespace.

-We haven't set any routing conditions, so you will see a singe route rule named `vamp-tutorial-gateway-0`.

 ### Adding Routing Conditions

-For example, let's try editing our gateway.
+Let's try now adding more complex conditions to regulate the traffic on the Service.
+Inorder to do that you will  have to edit the Virtual Service configuration you just created.
-Select Gateway - Gateway List and click on edit.
+Select Virtual Service - Virtual Service List and click on edit.
 Now specify the following condition:

 ````